samsquire/ideas4/README.md

  * I can introduce crossroad junctions, T junctions and roundabouts
  * I can introduce motorways/highways which are fast paths and lanes which are slow paths.

+I would have lined represent the tip of execution.

 # incomplete ideas